sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/index.md

   }
 }
 ```

+A detailed schema is available in [the Telemetry Gateway protocol documentation](./protocol.md), which also has more details about what kind of data gets exported and what components are generally pruned - also see [sensitive attributes](#sensitive-attributes) above.

 > NOTE: In the Sourcegraph application, the new events being exported using `internal/telemetry` are sometimes loosely referred to as "V2", as it supersedes the existing mechanisms of writing directly to the `event_logs` database table.
 > The *Telemetry Gateway* schema, however, is `telemetrygateway/v1`, as it is the first iteration of the service's API.